Jashcraf/shenanigans/README.md

 # shenanigans
-Sometimes programming can be fun and silly too.
-This is where i put the things I make because I think it's funny.
+Sometimes science can be fun and silly too.
+This is where i put the things I make that are humorous but (potentially) useful